 “I’m So Lucky” – Created by the Students of Alta Vista Elementary School

 The booklet, “I’m So Lucky,” created by the students of Alta Vista elementary school and dedicated to Gordon Mickelson, has arrived.
-Copies will be in every classroom, as well as the media center, for students to read the many reasons their classmates are grateful.
+Read why these students are feeling grateful.
+Copies are available by clicking here.

 Love Is the New Currency is a great gift

 for your loved ones, friends…or yourself!